HESD 512. Bible in Ministry. (2 Credits)

 HESD 546.
 Facilitating Collegiate Learning.
 (2 Credits)

-This course will discuss the character, organizational, and legal knowledge needed to lead effectively in higher education.
+This course will focus on the character, organizational, and legal knowledge needed to lead effectively in higher education.
+Students will develop an understanding of ethical decision making and its application to relevant student life cases.

-Conflict and Mediation is designed to provide for a foundational understanding of the mediation process while simultaneously developing critical dispute resolution skills, such as creative problem solving, internet based negotiation, managing emotionally charged situations, reality testing, active listening, effective questioning, and mediating multi-party disputes.
-Students will also reflect on how these conflict mediation methods align with a biblical vision of conflict as well as with various student development roles.
+This course is designed to build a foundational understanding of the mediation process while simultaneously developing critical dispute resolution skills (active listening, problem solving, managing emotionally charged situations, and mediating disputes).
+Students will also reflect on how these conflict mediation methods align with their higher education roles and a biblical vision of conflict reconciliation.

 HESD 595.
 Introduction to Higher Education.
 (4 Credits)